 April Minister of Culture Michael Russell MSP visits the Trustees and formally agrees at their meeting to 'assist the Trust in the next stage of its campaign to create a national living history centre focused on the battle in 1745'.
 The 'next steps' documentation is tabled with the Minister's representatives from Historic Scotland on June 22nd.
-The Vision for the Future Prestongrange Mining Museum has become a front-runner in the hunt for a suitable location for the proposed battle of Prestonpans Visitor Centre, which could attract thousands of new tourists to the county.
+Prestongrange Mining Museum has become a front-runner in the hunt for a suitable location for the proposed battle of Prestonpans Visitor Centre, which could attract thousands of new tourists to the county.
 Dr Gordon Prestoungrange headed a delegation from the Battle of Prestonpans Heritage Trust as the group presented a petition to East Lothian Council last Thursday, calling for better conservation, interpretation and presentation of the Battle of Prestonpans site.
-East Lothian Courier, January 29 2010 2010 January The Trust begins to explore alternative locations for the Living History Centre.
+East Lothian Courier, January 29 2010 The Trust has been campaigning for several years for better conservation and interpretation of the Battle of Prestonpans site.
+It had previously hoped to build the centre close to the battlefield, on a dilapidated coal bing near Meadowmill Sports Centre.
+But it has now suggested the Prestongrange Mining Museum, as it would reduce costs and make visitor access easier.
+It estimates more than 150,000 visitors would visit this site each year, more than double the number at the alternative site.
+Edinburgh Evening News, January 2010 2010 January The Trust begins to explore alternative locations for the Battle Centre.
 The bing at Meadowmill remains the ideal site for such a centre, giving as it does a unique vantage point on the battlefield.
 However, building on the side and top of the bing is clearly a significant and not inexpensive engineering challenge.
 The Trust's alternative plan still very much insists the battlefield must be properly conserved and interpreted, but that the Living History Centre itself might be located at Prestongrange Heritage Museum, approximately two miles west of the battle.
 Such an alternative plan involves first and foremost the proper conservation and interpretation of the Riggonhead Defile approach at Blindwells; of the battlefield itself between Seton Farm East and 'Preston House'; and developing the bing as both a fine viewpoint and a dramatic iconic focus for travellers passing along the A1 and the parallel national rail network.
 A Living History Centre located at the Heritage Museum close by Morrison's Haven is certainly less well situated for the battle site but such an alternative venue provides the opportunity for all the other significant parts of Prestonpans heritage to be told as well.
-Visitor numbers and repeat visitors under this alternative plan could be expected to reach towards 150,000 each year.
+Visitor numbers and repeat visitors under this alternative plan could be expected to reach towards 80,000 each year.